multiversx/mx-exchange-sc/README.md

 ### Farm Staking Proxy

-Uses in conjunction with the Farm Staking contract, is lets users stake their LP FARM tokens, i.e. the farm tokens they received when they put their LP tokens in the normal farm.
-The user then recevies a so-called dual yield token, which can be used to claim rewards from both the normal farm and the staking farm.
+Used in conjunction with the Farm Staking contract, it lets users stake their LP FARM tokens, i.e. the farm tokens they received when they put their LP tokens in the normal farm.
+The user then receives a so-called dual yield token, which can be used to claim rewards from both the normal farm and the staking farm.

 ### Metabonding Staking